mort-sh/docs/documentation/Svelte5.md

 ### static

-Any static assets that should be served as-is, like `robots.txt` or `favicon.png`, go in here.
+Any static assets that should be served without any alteration to the name — such as `robots.txt` — go in here.
+It's generally preferable to minimize the number of assets in `static/` and instead `import` them.
+Using an `import` allows [Vite's built-in handling](images#Vite's-built-in-handling) to give a unique name to an asset based on a hash of its contents so that it can be cached.

 ### tests